Did you know what is fuel surcharge when you swipe a credit card to a fuel station? These are the charges which are used anywhere online or offline.

 You have seen many cards that have a fuel surcharge waiver feature.
 They waive fuel surcharge but what they do not waive is service tax levied on surcharge.

 This means, on spending Rs.10,000 on energy every month, you have to spend an extra Rs.3000(Surcharge) + Rs.434(S.Tax) = Rs.3434 per year

 Here the surcharge is waived on using credit card but the service tax charged is not waived off.

-Although this is not a huge amount, you can save this amount by paying cash for the fuel.
-You should try to reduce the use of credit cards for fuel purposes, otherwise, it will drain you charging useless amounts.
+Although this is not a considerable amount, you can save this amount by paying cash for the fuel.
+It would be best if you tried to reduce the use of credit cards for fuel purposes; otherwise, it will drain you, charging useless amounts.